EnthusiasticCode/libcurl-for-iOS/readme.md

-* libcurl for iOS
+# libcurl for iOS

-This project is a very raugh compilation of an old relise of [libcurl](http://curl.haxx.se/libcurl/) for iOS.
+This project is a very raugh compilation of an old relise (Version 7.27.0) of [libcurl](http://curl.haxx.se/libcurl/) for iOS.
 It may one day updated to use the actual [libcurl repository](https://github.com/bagder/curl).

-** Build instruction
+## Build instruction

 In the curl directory execute: